DrewNull/episerver-prerender-io/README.md

 Say you have a new site with 100,000 product pages.
 On launch day, once DNS cutover takes place, spiders won't instantly start crawling all 100,000 pages at once.
 The pages will queue for a set of workers to process.
 The heavier the JavaScript, the longer each will take to process.
-AJAX requests, even when the spider is smart enough to follow them, will also take time.
+XHRs, even when the spider is smart enough to follow them, will also take time.
 You might encounter a scenario where your site takes hours, days, or even weeks to ingest.
 Which translates directly to page rank, conversions, and&mdash;for